martintrojer/four/README.md

 ### Rules

 Fork and go.
-The bash scrip [`build`](https://github.com/hraberg/four/blob/master/build) will produce (and run) a jar that satisfies the limitations
+The bash script [`build`](https://github.com/hraberg/four/blob/master/build) will produce (and run) a jar that satisfies the limitations
 Dependencies and resources are allowed, but obviously need to fit the size limit.
 As can be seen above, PACK200 is allowed.
 Pulling resources from the network or local drive is not.